-Chart 9: MAIS 3+ casualties compared with PSNI reported seriously injured casualties, by road user type 2012-2016 (Northern Ireland)
+Chart 9: MAIS 3+ casualties compared with PSNI reported seriously injured casualties, by road user type, Northern Ireland 2013-2017

-Chart 9 above shows a comparison of MAIS 3+ casualties with PSNI serious injury casualties, by road user type over the period 2012-2016.
-As expected, the most frequently recorded road user type of the MAIS 3+ casualties was car (46%).
-However, the equivalent proportion of PSNI Serious Injuries is 57%.
-Therefore, the numbers of casualties that were travelling by the more vulnerable modes (pedestrian, motorcycle and pedal cycle) made up a greater proportion of the MAIS 3+ total than they did of the PSNI SIs (45% compared with 41%, respectively).
+Chart 9 above shows a comparison of MAIS 3+ casualties with PSNI serious injury casualties, by road user type, over the period 2013-2017.
+As expected, the most frequently recorded road user type of the MAIS 3+ casualties was car (48%).
+However, the equivalent proportion of PSNI Serious Injuries is 58%.
+Therefore, the numbers of casualties that were travelling by the more vulnerable modes (pedestrian, motorcycle and pedal cycle) made up a greater proportion of the MAIS 3+ total than they did of the PSNI SIs (44% compared with 40%, respectively).
 Like the over-representation of older people in the MAIS 3+ numbers, this again is not surprising: you might expect that a motorcyclist or cyclist, for example, would suffer injuries at the more severe end of the scale if in a collision than someone travelling by car.
-However, it should also be noted that GB research has shown that there is significant under reporting of non-fatal pedal cyclist casualties in police data which it would not be unreasonable to assume would also be the case in NI, and which may also help to explain at least part of the difference.
-It is also interesting that pedestrians account for a slightly higher proportion of PSNI SIs compared to the clinical definition despite their increased vulnerability.
+However, it should also be noted that GB research has shown that there is significant under reporting of non-fatal pedal cyclist casualties in police data and it would not be unreasonable to assume this would also be the case in NI, and which may also help to explain at least part of the difference.
+It is also interesting that pedestrians account for a higher proportion of PSNI SIs compared to the clinical definition despite their increased vulnerability.

-Chart 10: Admissions to hospital for road traffic collisions by road user type and severity, 2012-2016 (Northern Ireland)
+Chart 10: Admissions to hospital for road traffic collisions by road user type and severity, Northern Ireland 2013-2017

-Chart 10 above shows the admissions to hospital in Northern Ireland for road traffic collisions split by road user type and severity of injury.
-Of the admissions between 2012 to 2016, 8% were MAIS
+Chart 10 above shows the admissions to hospital in Northern Ireland for road traffic collisions, split by road user type and severity of injury.
+Of the admissions between 2013 to 2017, 8% were

-3+, 78% had a MAIS score of 1 or 2 with the remaining 14% having unknown MAIS.
-This differs by road user type with motorcyclists having the greatest proportion of admissions that were MAIS 3+ (10%) and pedal cyclists the smallest (7%).
+MAIS 3+, 78% had a MAIS score of 1 or 2 with the remaining 14% having unknown MAIS.
+This differs by road user type, with motorcyclists having the greatest proportion of admissions that were MAIS 3+ (10%) and pedal cyclists the fewest (6%).
 This analysis, however, is somewhat confounded by the high percentage of unknowns across the various road user categories; in particular car user admissions, where 20% were unclassified, over double the proportion of the more vulnerable road user groups.
-It is currently unclear why such a high proportion of car user admissions have been unable to be classified by the MAIS 3+ algorithm.
+It is currently unclear why such a high proportion of car user admissions have been unable to be classified by the MAIS 3+ measure.

-Chart 11: Number of MAIS 3+ casualties by road user type, 2012-2016 (Northern Ireland)
+Chart 11: Number of MAIS 3+ casualties by road user type, Northern Ireland 2013-2017